-The ADA legislation passed nearly 30-years ago, which provides equality for people with disabilities, is still not fully understood by all organizations.
+The ADA legislation passed over 30 years ago, which provides equality for people with disabilities, is still not fully understood by all organizations.
 Just remember, gaining accessible documents is the intended outcome, but you may need to educate others to make it happen.
 It might be helpful to show the organization what the law states about “equal access.”
 It might also be helpful to research companies that create secure and high-quality ADA accessible documents and materials.
 You can provide these resources to assist an organization in expediting your request.

 Showing Appreciation Benefits the Masses

 Imagine knowing in advance that a bank, hospital, school, retailer, restaurant, insurance company, and other organizations pride themselves on providing a seamless accessibility and equality process for consumers.
 Do some research on organizations that are considered heroes in accessibility.
 Social media and open forums are great resources.

 You can also assist others by sharing your experiences; productively and constructively.
 Look for a win-win in obtaining accurate accessible documents and ensuring protected privacy.
 Use your experiences to encourage others and always circle back for a follow-up.
 Together we can all be champions in accessibility, one story at a time.

 This post was written by